javag97/design/content/posts/2018-06-11/index.md

 # Uncovered efforts from working on the Cookbook

 ## Increasing web browser support
 As a decent percentage of users are viewing the site with older browsers, we wanted to improve Internet Explorer 10+ support.
-This led an effort to improve certain styles for card components.
+This led to an effort to improve certain styles for card components.

 ## Server issue states